OpenLiberty/ci.maven/docs/generate-features.md

 #### generate-features
 ---
-Scan the class files of your application and create a file containing the Liberty features that it requires.
+Scan the class files of your application and create a new Liberty configuration file containing the features that it requires.

 This goal is available as a tech preview in the 3.5.2-SNAPSHOT.
 Please provide feedback by opening an issue at https://github.com/OpenLiberty/ci.maven.